 Missouri Fire Program

-For over 30 years, the Conservancy in Missouri has been using prescribed fire to keep our forests and grassland healthy.
+For over 30 years, The Nature Conservancy in Missouri has been using controlled burns to keep our forests and grassland healthy.
 Fire is a natural event that has been shaping our landscape for thousands of years.
 It plays an important role in the health of many habitats – and without fire, many plant and animal species would disappear.

-Beyond the ecological benefits of prescribed fires, they can also enhance community safety by reducing the buildup of dead wood and other debris that can contribute to unnaturally intense wildfires.
+Beyond the ecological benefits of controlled burns, they can also enhance community safety by reducing the buildup of dead wood and other debris that can contribute to unnaturally intense wildfires.

 Talking Fire with Tom